runpod/docs/docs/serverless/workers/handler-functions.md

 A short list of best practices to keep in mind as you build your handler function:

-1. **Initialize outside handler**: Load models and other heavy resources outside your handler function to avoid repeated initialization.
+1. **Initialize outside the handler**: Load models and other heavy resources outside your handler function to avoid repeated initialization.

     ```python
     import runpod